Keynote Address at Real Estate Symposium

 Stanford University Social Entrepreneurship Challenge

 BASES, the Business Association of Stanford Entrepreneurial Students, annually sponsors the Social Entrepreneurship Challenge, which awards a total of $50,000 to teams with exceptional business models that generate positive social impact.
 In addition, teams receive mentoring from experts in social-impact funding, legal issues, and social entrepreneurship.
-Competition categories include health, education, economic development, and environment.
+For the third year, in 2016, IEE Executive Director Ed Church was a judge for the Challenge.
+Judges included venture capitalists, start-up experts and nonprofit leaders.

 Read More

-Institute’s Review of Eco-Doom Books Gets Wider Audience
+Review of Eco-Doom Books Gets Wider Audience

 In January 2013, GreenBiz.com—a leading source of news and opinion on business and the environment, published IEE’s new four-book review called “Learning from the Eco Doom Books.”
 See the article here.